PawelLipski/git-machete-blog/blog.md

 The *commit-wise* history (aka `git log`) of the given branch is compared with *operation-wise* history (aka `git reflog`) of all other local branches.
 Roughly speaking, the most recent commit `C` from the log of the branch `x` that also happens to appear on reflog of any other branch `y` is considered the _fork point_ of the branch `x`.
 Intuitively, the fact that `C` was found somewhere in the reflog of `y` suggests that it was originally committed on `y` and not on `x`
-(even though it might no longer appear on `y`'s history due to e.g. rebases or commit amends).
+(even though it might no longer appear on `y`'s log due to e.g. rebases or commit amends).

 This definition, though working correctly in most real-life cases, might still sometimes fail to find a _logically_ correct fork point commit.
 In particular, if certain local branches were already deleted, the fork point may be found _too early_ in the history compared to what's expected.